 2. Develop a writing routine.

-I’m not saying you have to write every day, but definitely need to carve out time as often as possible.
+I’m not saying you have to write every day, but you definitely need to carve out time as often as possible.
 I’m talking at least four days a week for a couple of hours each day.

 Don’t reread or worry about typos, grammar mistakes, etc. Just write.
 If you can’t think of a word, make a note and move on.
 If you need to do more research, make a note and move on.